 On the other hand, an email starting, “Wassup Coach [Insert Name]” is likely to get sent straight to the trash by a considerable percentage of coaches, even before reading about the type of player you are.
 Coaches typically don’t want to be addressed like you would your teenage friends.
-They want to see that you understand their position as gatekeeper and “get it”.
+They want to have enough social intelligence to see that you understand their position as gatekeeper and “get it”.
 It’s possible that later in communication after a relationship has been started and you’ve had a better chance to “read the room” (understand and get to know the coach), that you may be able to write, “Wassup Coach J-Money” in a text or email, but you never get to this point without passing the first email test!

-There are tons of other situations in recruiting where it’s important to be able to read the situation and act accordingly.
+There are tons of other situations in recruiting where it’s important to have social awareness and be able to read the situation and act accordingly.
 The way you talk and act around an umpire, for example, will be much different than the way you discuss the strike zone with your teammates in the dugout.
 The way you ask your coach about a conflict with a class will be much different than the way you bring that issue up with the professor.
 Calling your parent names (even jokingly) in public can be received much differently (by them and others) than doing so at home.

 Baseball is notorious for its unwritten rules and formalities, and as you can see, recruiting is no different.
 We’ll continue to try to spell things out for you and help you understand the process so that you can learn to wear the appropriate hat in the appropriate situation.
-In the meantime, take time to think about context and circumstances for different social situations so you can put your best foot forward and earn the most opportunities to show college coaches who you truly are.
+In the meantime, use your social intelligence and take time to think about context and circumstances for different social situations so you can put your best foot forward and earn the most opportunities to show college coaches who you truly are.